leomckenna/ticketmaster-data-collection/README.md

 This project is an end-to-end data engineering pipeline that collects real-time event data from the Ticketmaster API, processes and stores it in a database for long-term access, and enables downstream exploratory data analysis (EDA) to uncover key insights.

 ## Overview
-- Read data from the Ticketmaster API
+- Extract Ticketmaster event data via API
 - Normalize and structure the data into relational tables
-- Load and persist the data in a SQL database
+- Load structured tables into a SQLite database
-- Orchestrate extraction → transform → load using a pipeline script
-- Perform EDA to derive insights from a prepared dataset
+- Perform EDA to derive insights from the prepared dataset

 ## Structure
 ```